criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 helm upgrade logstream-wg cribl/logstream-workergroup -f values.yaml
 ```

 Remember, if you installed in a namespace, you need to include the `-n <namespace>` option to any helm command.
+You'll still have to create the source in your logstream master, commit and deploy it to your worker group.

 # Feedback